 He then moved to Eagle, CO in 2018.
 He is an Operations Director for a construction consulting company.
 Matt has previously coached soccer and rugby, and holds a RFU Level 1 certification.
 Matt’s main goal is to help athletes improve their skills while having fun.
 He also has a goal of becoming a certified USSA Level 100 Alpine Coach.

-Eric brings a wealth of knowledge to our program.
-He has coached Junior athletes to the highest level of competition - Junior Nationals, Scando Cup, US Nationals as well as all regional and national events in between.
-Eric will begin his full-time coaching duties beginning August 1st.
-In the meantime he will be joining us for various camps - Bend, Park City, Steamboat, Sun Valley, and Lake Placid.
-We are looking forward to getting Eric into the mix, he will be a great asset to our program.
+Eric brings a wealth of knowledge to our program, having been a full-time coach for many years.
+He has coached Junior athletes to the highest level of competition: Junior Nationals, Scando Cup, U.S. Nationals as well as all regional and national events in between.
+He also has brought teams to various camps such as at Bend, Park City, Steamboat Springs, Sun Valley and Lake Placid.

-As an athlete Lisa competed for Steamboat Springs Winter Sports Club (Steamboat, CO), from when she was young through her PG years.
-Skiing took her internationally to Topolino, Whistler Cup, and World Juniors.
-She graduated from University of Colorado, with a BS in Biology.
-While competing for CU she won multiple All-American awards and an NCAA Championship Title.
+As an athlete Lisa competed for Steamboat Springs Winter Sports Club, from when she was young through her postgraduate years.
+Skiing took her internationally to Topolino, Whistler Cup and World Juniors.
+She graduated from University of Colorado, with a bachelor's degree in biology.
+While competing for CU, she won multiple all-American awards and an NCAA Championship Title.